Making web sites accessible

 • Content and controls must be Understandable:

-3. Help users avoid and correct mistakes.
+3. Help users avoid and correct errors

 • Content should be Robust enough to work with current and future assistive technologies:

-1. Maximize compatibility with other products, including assistive technologies.
+2. Maximize compatibility with assistive technologies

 Environment